lrencallado/mini-wallet-api/README.md

 - PostgreSQL
 - A Pusher account (free tier available at [pusher.com](https://pusher.com))

+## Technical Design Decisions

+### Balance, Amount, and Commission fee: Decimal vs Integer (Centavos)

+**Assignment Requirement:** The specification requires using `decimal` type for balance, amount, and commission_fee.

+**Implementation:** This application uses `decimal(12,2)` for balance and amount, and `decimal(12,4)` for commission_fee as specified.

+**Industry Best Practice Note:** In production financial systems, storing monetary values as integers (cents/centavos) is generally preferred because:
+- Eliminates floating-point precision errors
+- Enables atomic database operations
+- Better performance for high-concurrency scenarios
+- Used by Stripe, PayPal, and most payment processors

+However, for this assignment, I follow the specified decimal approach while maintaining precision through proper rounding and Laravel's decimal casting.

 ## Installation & Setup

 ### 1. Clone the Repository